-Successful completion of Year 2 courses AND Have sat exams for Year 3 courses OR special permission by HOD.
+Successful completion of Year 2 courses AND have sat examinations for Year 3 courses AND permission of the Head of Department.

 Students will be exposed to real life situations requiring application of OESH concepts to solve workplace problems based on the OESH principles learnt in the classroom.
 Students will be afforded opportunities to demonstrate their understanding of how the concepts learnt can be applied to specific (and general) OESH challenges in the workplace.